-- 1. Identify and find equivalent ratios; express ratios. - 2.
-Divide a quantity in a given ratio. - 3.
-Convert between percents and fractions or decimals. - 4.
+- 1. Identify and find equivalent ratios; model a given situation by using a ratio and divide a quantity in a given ratio. - 2.
+Convert between percents and fractions or decimals. - 3.
 Solve problems involving percents and proportions.

 Algebra

 While functional relationships and their uses for modeling and problem solving are of prime interest, it is also important to assess how well the supporting knowledge and skills have been learned.
 The algebra content domain includes recognizing and extending patterns, using algebraic symbols to represent mathematical situations, and developing fluency in producing equivalent expressions and solving linear equations.